 Ultimately, successful reunification therapy means that the court can order regular unsupervised visitation.

 How Long Does a Therapeutic Supervised Visitation in Randolph Last?

 Although initial visits are often limited to a few hours, if the supervised parent displays an improvement in their care and interaction, the length of the visit can be extended.
 In cases of substantiated substance abuse, visitation restrictions might be lifted once they complete a substance abuse evaluation or rehabilitation.
 In circumstances of physical violence, the court might order the parent to attend anger management or domestic violence classes.
 Once the party has completed the orders of the court, supervision may be lifted.
 The court might also require a hearing to re-evaluate the need for supervised visitation once the party completes his or her obligations.

 Contact our Morristown Therapeutic Supervised Visitation and Family Reunification Attorneys Today

 The therapeutic supervised visitation attorneys of Jacobs Berger, LLC have extensive experience assisting clients from Morris County towns including Randolph, Madison, Morristown, Florham Park, Denville, East Hanover and across Northern New Jersey.
 We understand that matters involving a child’s safety and well-being, require proactive and creative solutions that promote healthy child-parent relationships, and when possible family reunification.

 Our attorneys are dedicated to mitigating the emotional and psychological stressors of divorce, child custody or the custody modification process.
-Contact us online or through our Morristown offices by calling (973) 710-4366 today for a confidential and comprehensive case assessment and to learn more about how we can best serve your needs.
+Contact us online or through our Morristown offices by calling (973) 710-4366 today for a strategic planning session and to learn more about how we can best serve your needs.